fysoul17/google_maps_place_picker/README.md

-resizeToAvoidBottomInset | bool | Refer to Scaffold's resizeToAvoidBottomInset property. initialSearchString | String | Sets initial search string for auto complete search searchForInitialValue | bool | Wether to automatically search for initial value on start
+resizeToAvoidBottomInset | bool | Refer to Scaffold's resizeToAvoidBottomInset property. initialSearchString | String | Sets initial search string for auto complete search searchForInitialValue | bool | Wether to automatically search for initial value on start forceAndroidLocationManager | bool | On Android devices you can set this to true to force the geolocator plugin to use the 'LocationManager' to determine the position instead of the 'FusedLocationProviderClient'.
+On iOS this is ignored.

 [More info](https://developers.google.com/places/web-service/autocomplete) about autocomplete search at Google document.